Data and Tools

 If you use the dataset for research, you should cite the following paper:

 Creation and Analysis of an International Corpus of Privacy Laws.
-Sonu Gupta, Ellen Poplavska, Nora O'Toole, Siddhant Arora, Thomas Norton, Norman Sadeh, and Shomir Wilson.
-(2022). arXiv preprint arXiv:2206.14169.
+Sonu Gupta, Geetika Gopi, Harish Balaji, Ellen Poplavska, Nora O'Toole, Siddhant Arora, Thomas Norton, Norman Sadeh, and Shomir Wilson.
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING), May 20-25, 2024.

 The above paper is also an essential read for understanding the structure and contents of the corpus.